FuzzyCarter/q-sdet-skills-test/README.md

 - Ensure you have [Python](https://www.python.org) installed.
 - Create a virtual environment with `python -m venv venv`.
 - Activate the virtual environment with `source venv/bin/activate` (or `venv\Scripts\activate` on Windows).
-- Install Flask with `pip install Flask`.
-- Install Flask-Cors with `pip install Flask-Cors`.
+- Install Python dependencies with `pip install -r requirements.txt`.

 **Frontend**

 - Ensure you have [Node.js](https://nodejs.org) installed.
-- Install HTTPie with `pip install httpie`.
 - Install http-server with `npm install -g http-server`.
 - Install Frontend:
    - Navigate to the frontend `simple-ts-ui` directory